-Corequisites: Physiol 8 and 9; or Anatomy 1 and Physiol 1; Chem 51; Micro 20; Physics 5 and Resp Th 1.
+Corequisites: Anatomy 1 and Physiol 1; Chem 51; Micro 20; Physics 5 and Resp Th 1.
 Lecture, 3 hours; laboratory, 3 hours.
 Basic respiratory therapy theory, application, and equipment.
 This course acquaints the student with most of the available equipment used in the field of respiratory therapy, and its maintenance.